beepscore/TrinaryTree/README.md

-TrinaryTree adds and deletes nodes in a tree.

 Steve Baker Beepscore LLC 5 Dec 2010

+# TrinaryTree
+Adds and deletes nodes in a tree.

 # Specification
 Implement insert and delete in a tri-nary tree.
 Much like a binary tree but with 3 child nodes for each parent instead of two -- with the left node being values < parent, the right node values > parent, and the middle node values == parent.
 For example, if I added the following nodes to the tree in this